-As a general rule of thumb, any plant with large dark green leaves is happy to grow in semi shaded areas of your garden.
-So, any plants that are harvested for their leaves, stems or roots will grow successfully with only a few hours of sunlight a day.
+As a general rule of thumb, any plant with large dark green leaves is happy to grow in semi-shaded areas of your garden.
+So, any plants that you harvest for their leaves, stems or roots will grow successfully with only a few hours of sunlight a day.
 Plants like leaf lettuce, swiss chard, spinach, peas, beans, broccoli, cabbage and cauliflower do well without a full day of direct sunlight.

-Root vegetables like carrots, radishes, turnips, parsnips and beetroot can also grow quite happily in semi shade as long as they get at least 4 hours of sunlight a day.
-I’ve even grown potatoes quite successfully down the side of my house which only get a few hours of sunlight a day.
+Root vegetables like carrots, radishes, turnips, parsnips and beetroot can also grow quite happily in semi-shade as long as they get at least 4 hours of sunlight a day.
+I’ve even grown potatoes quite successfully down the side of my house which only gets a few hours of sunlight a day.
 You may find that you get a smaller crop or they take longer to mature but who doesn’t love baby carrots and small new potatoes?

 Asian greens like bok choi also grow happily in semi shade.
 Give them plenty of fertilizer high in nitrogen as this promotes leaf growth and will make for a good harvest.

-If your shady garden spots are due to tall trees, remember that the trees will compete with your vegetables for both nutrients and water so make sure that your veggie crops are well fed and watered to give them the most optimum growing conditions but be careful not to over water.
-If in doubt, feel the soil with your fingers and if its damp then you don’t need to add further water.
-When watering try to water only around the root area of your crops and avoid the leaves getting wet.
+If your shady garden spots are due to tall trees, remember that the trees will compete with your vegetables for both nutrients and water.
+So, make sure that you feed your veggie well and water regularly to give them the most optimum growing conditions.
+However, be careful not to overwater.
+If in doubt, feel the soil with your fingers, and if it’s damp then you don’t need to add further water.
+When watering try to water only around the root area of your crops and avoid wetting the leaves.
 This will avoid disease problems such as fungus which proliferates more readily in shady spots.
 Make sure you allow extra space between plants to also inhibit the spread of diseases.